 There are various strategies for providing benefits to a key person which are specific to individual circumstances and preferences.
 These strategies are not mutually exclusive; an enterprise can use more than one approach.

-• Cash
+- Cash

 The most direct funding option is to make a cash contribution into a key person account or to award a cash bonus.
-However, if a cash bonus is issued, research has found that the goodwill created lasts only a couple of months while the reward is fresh on one's mind.
+However, if a cash bonus is issued, research has found that the goodwill created lasts only a couple of months while the reward is fresh on one's mind. - Nonqualified deferred compensation

 NQDC plans can offer tax-deferred savings that can far exceed the limits imposed by qualified plans.
 There are no IRS deferral limits or requirements, but there may be requirements stipulated in the agreement between the key person and the organization.
-There is also no guarantee that promised benefits will be delivered, as they are framed by variables such as the company’s financial health.
+There is also no guarantee that promised benefits will be delivered, as they are framed by variables such as the company’s financial health. - Stock awards

 Stock awards and stock options often require a vesting period before the key person can claim the stock or its monetary value.
 These can provide effective long-term incentives and align the interest of the key employee with company performance.
 These plans can be restricted or unrestricted, depending upon the terms of the key person plan.
-That said, not all business owners will want their key employees to have equity in their company.
+That said, not all business owners will want their key employees to have equity in their company. - Long-term disability or Long-term care coverage

-These are often popular with key executives, particularly if the disability of an executive on the team has occurred, making the value of the benefit apparent.
+These are often popular with key executives, particularly if the disability of an executive on the team has occurred, making the value of the benefit apparent. - Life insurance-based execution compensation

 One of the most flexible options for funding a key person plan is life insurance, which can be used effectively in a Section 162 Bonus Plan with a restricted endorsement bonus arrangement (REBA), a split-dollar arrangement, or as a stand-alone policy purchased on one or multiple individuals, as an informal funding vehicle to support a NQDC plan.